nandral/nextjs-task-mgmt-ui/README.md

 - New created tasks will be in OPEN status
 - Update task status to IN_PROGRESS or DONE
 - Delete tasks
+- UI is Responsive looks good on mobile, tablet & desktops

 ### Technical methodologies followed